Last Updated: April 9, 2021

-Q: What exemptions are there to mandatory self-isolation?
+Q: What exemptions are there to mandatory quarantine?

-Q: If I’m a close contact of someone who has COVID-19, do my close contacts (e.g. my family, household members, friends I saw before self-isolation, etc.) need to isolate and get tested?
+Q: If I’m a close contact of someone who has COVID-19, do my close contacts (e.g. my family, household members, friends I saw before quarantine, etc.) need to quarantine and get tested?

 For a person with COVID-19 who has symptoms, the infectious period is 48 hours before the start of symptoms until 10 days after the start of their symptoms.
 For some people this may be longer.
 See Isolation & Quarantine for more information.

-For a person with COVID-19 who had no symptoms when they were tested, they can spread disease to others from 48 hours before they had their test done to 10 days after the date of their test (if they remain symptom free).
+For a person with COVID-19 who had no symptoms when they were tested, the infectious period is 48 hours before they had their test done, to 10 days after the date of their test (if they remain symptom free).
 If the person develops symptoms after having their test, they are infectious to others for the duration of their symptoms and for at least 10 days from the date of their test, whichever is longer.
 For most people, this is until 10 days after the start of their symptoms.
 See Isolation and Quarantine for more information.

 Q: I have been sent multiple AHS text messages notifying me I am a close contact.
 Why have I received more than one text?